 A training mat serves several purposes, as it sits under your bike during your workouts.
 It absorbs sweat.
 It might dampen some noise.
 If your chain has oil or grime on it, you might protect your floor from staining.
 And it actually gives your trainer and bike a bit of a firmer base so you don’t rock from side-to-side when going all-out.

 Mats are mats, and you might get one with your trainer.
 If you don’t, we like the good-quality one from Saris.
 It isn’t so thick so as to be unstable, but it will give you everything you need in a mat.
 It cleans easily, too.
-You can find it here.
+We did an entire piece on bike trainer mats, here.
+Take a look if you want to go deep on the topic (the Saris is our top pick).

 The ideal distance between a TV and you on your bike depends on the size of the TV.
 But we think a comfortable setup is a 40 inch TV that mounts anywhere between 36 and 60 inches from you as you ride.
 Further is fine, but they you might start to lose some of the detail depending on your eyesight.